ReneKling1306/Masterarbeit/README.txt

 or
 python3 Linux_macOS.py

-2. After downloading from the Web application:
+2. When using the software after downloading it from the web application:

 2.1 Software might be classified as malware